Our 2020 SAVVY Year …

 Is it just a spooky story or something more?

-An original show, written and performed by the Crisis Averted Company exploring character motives and the supernatural.
+An original show, written and performed by the Crisis Averted Company exploring what lengths people will go to, to be heard.

 This show was not shared with a live audience due to the country going into lockdown the week before the show.

 THE MIXED BEAN SEASON

 While our studio at Fairfield Halls was temporarily closed due to the Covid-19 crisis, the SAVVY Summer Season moved online with weekly Zoom sessions, ongoing collaboration between members and show development.